ava-labs/awm-relayer/README.md

   `"vm": string`

-  - The VM type of the source subnet.
+  - The VM type of the source Subnet.

   `"rpc-endpoint": string`

-  - The RPC endpoint of the source subnet's API node.
+  - The RPC endpoint of the source Subnet's API node.

   `"ws-endpoint": string`

-  - The WebSocket endpoint of the source subnet's API node.
+  - The WebSocket endpoint of the source Subnet's API node.

   `"message-contracts": map[string]MessageProtocolConfig`